FREQUENTLY ASKED QUESTIONS

 What if I have dietary restrictions or allergies?

 The tour is designed to showcase the Maine food system.
 We have carefully selected food tastings in partnership with our restaurants that reflect the uniqueness of our area and its food scene, and these selections often include seafood, wheat, and dairy products.
-We CAN accommodate vegetarian/pescatarian/no shellfish/no nuts diets at MOST of our stops.
+We can accommodate vegetarian/pescatarian/no shellfish/no nuts diets on our Land, Sea to Fork Tour.
 Please understand that we have limited tastings that meet other dietary preferences, and that substitutions may not resemble the selections made for guests without restrictions, or may not be available at all.

 How much food is provided on the tour?